otto-de/api-guidelines/topics/restful.md

 - Be tolerant with unknown fields in the payload (see also Fowler’s ["TolerantReader"](http://martinfowler.com/bliki/TolerantReader.html) post), i.e. ignore new fields but do not eliminate them from payload if needed for subsequent `PUT` requests.
 - Be prepared that `enum` return parameter may deliver new values; either be agnostic or provide default behavior for unknown values.
 - Be prepared to handle HTTP status codes not explicitly specified in endpoint definitions.
 Note also, that status codes are extensible.
-Default handling is how you would treat the corresponding [2xx](https://opensource.zalando.com/restful-api-guidelines/#http-status-codes-and-errors) code (see [RFC 7231 Section 6](https://tools.ietf.org/html/rfc7231#section-6)).
+Default handling is how you would treat the corresponding `HTTP 2xx` code (see [RFC 7231 Section 6](https://tools.ietf.org/html/rfc7231#section-6)).
-- Follow the redirect when the server returns HTTP status code [301](https://opensource.zalando.com/restful-api-guidelines/#status-code-301) (Moved Permanently).
+- Follow the redirect when the server returns HTTP status code `HTTP 301 Moved Permanently`.

 ### **[SHOULD]** avoid versioning